1956 USAF Boeing B-47 disappearance

-The 1956 B-47 disappearance was an aviation incident during the Cold War in which a United States Air Force Boeing B-47 Stratojet vanished over the Mediterranean Sea on March 10, 1956, during a routine mission.
-Despite extensive search efforts, no aircraft or device remains were recovered.
-The crew were declared dead.
+The 1956 B-47 disappearance was a Cold War aviation incident in which a United States Air Force Boeing B-47 Stratojet vanished over the Mediterranean Sea on 10 March 1956 while en route from MacDill Air Force Base in Florida to Ben Guerir Air Base in Morocco.
+The aircraft, carrying three crew members, failed to make contact with a KC-97 tanker during a scheduled aerial refuelling.
+No wreckage or remains were recovered, and the crew were later declared dead.